A public square stripped of faith and its expression is one in which virtues such as hope, forgiveness, grace, and mystery will wither.

 Who We Are

-From its beginnings, Cardus has been a public, Christian, and credible organization.
+From its beginnings, Cardus has been a public, Christian, organization.
 It has been intentional in fostering and implementing 2000 years of Christian social teaching.

 In our secular age, we believe a fundamental commitment to pluralism is vital for a think tank committed to its Christian foundations, and for a free society to flourish.
 If faith can be categorized into act, content, and conduct, we begin with a grace-filled rapprochement among Canadians turned toward making faith the active principle in their lives.